by drseckin.com | Posted on July 9, 2017

 Recently, our founder Dr. Seckin, along with a number of well-established physicians, contributed to a new medical textbook focusing on endometriosis.
 “ENDOMETRIOSIS A Concise Practical Guide to Current Diagnosis and Treatment” looks to help students, doctors, scientists, physicians, healthcare workers, and patients, to deepen and broaden their knowledge and foster a precise, individualized approach to the treatment of endometriosis patients.
 As stated in the preface, “With up to 20 % of women suffering from endometriosis, the diagnosis and state-of-the-art treatment of this disease have enormous relevance for women's health.
 The mainstay for the diagnosis and treatment of endometriosis is laparoscopy surgery.
 As surgical techniques have been refined over the years and considering that new resection techniques and principles have enabled the gynecologic laparoscopic surgeon to remove previously inoperable deep infiltrating endometriosis, the time has come to publish an up-to-date guide to diagnosis and treatment that is written by experts in the field.”

-The text is now available at no charge, simply by clicking the following link.
 We hope the following text can provide both a thorough and insightful resource for both patients, future physicians and current providers alike, as we work to further our knowledge on a complex and devastating disorder that continues to affect millions of women worldwide.

 With up to 20% of women suffering from endometriosis, the diagnosis and state-of-the-art treatment of this disease have enormous relevance for women's health.
 The mainstay for the diagnosis and treatment of endometriosis is laparoscopy surgery.
 As surgical techniques have been refined over the years and considering that new resection techniques and principles have enabled the gynecologic laparoscopic surgeon to remove previously inoperable deep infiltrating endometriosis, the time has come to publish an up-to-date guide to diagnosis and treatment that is written by experts in the field.